Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data: Dispersive Readout of a Qubit

-\subsection{Dispersive Readout of a Qubit}
+\section{Dispersive Readout of a Qubit}

-QST requires the acquision of data from the quantum mechanical device (QMD) that is investigated.
-The QMD must be well isolated from sources of noise or dissipation from their coupled environment.
-Popular QMDs that satisfy the above criteria are superconducting qubits such as the transmon qubit \cite{Koch_2007}, a device widely used by IBM and Rigetti Computing, as well as the xmon qubit used by Google \cite{GoogleReadout}.
-A common practice is to couple the qubit(s) to a dispersive oscillator.
-This oscillator has a resonant frequency that depends on the qubit state.
-Probing it with a pulse \cite{McClure2016} of frequency $\omega_{\rm probe}$ and analyzing the response can reveal nontrivial information about the state.
-Figure \ref{qubit_cavity_control} shows a schematic of the three main devices that interact in the process.
-(For simplicity, we have not included several other devices that are needed such as microwave pulse amplifiers.)
+QST requires the acquisition of data from the quantum device that is investigated, which must be well isolated from sources of noise or dissipation from their coupled environment.
+Popular quantum devices that satisfy the above criteria are superconducting qubits such as transmon qubits \cite{Koch_2007}, which have been popularized by IBM and Rigetti Computing, as well as xmon qubits used by Google \cite{GoogleReadout}.
+A common practice is to couple the qubit(s) to a dispersive oscillator that has a resonant frequency that depends on the qubit state.
+By probing it with a pulse \cite{McClure2016} and reading and analyzing the response pulse, one can reveal nontrivial information about the state.

-The notion of the dispersive readout of the qubit refers to the process of determining whether the qubit was measured in the $\ket{0}$ or the $\ket{1}$ eigen-state with respect to the measurement operator $\bs M$.
-The readout chain is composed by three levels of output data of increasing complexity and higher noise at each level: \begin{enumerate} \item \emph{raw data} correspond to a discrete-time signal of the output pulse with frequency $\omega_{\rm r.o.}$. \item \emph{I-Q plane data} correspond to removing the frequency component of the readout signal (see Equation \eqref{IQeq}) and obtaining the complex valued in-phase and quadrature component (I-Q) data. \item \emph{discriminated data} correspond to the so-called $b$-vector we introduce in Equation \eqref{bi} and are obtained by applying a discriminator to the I-Q plane data. \end{enumerate}
+The dispersive readout of the qubit refers to the process of determining whether the qubit was measured in the $\ket{0}$ or the $\ket{1}$ eigenstate with respect to the measurement operator $\bs M$.
+To determine the qubit state using the readout signal as the bare minimum information on the quantum state, a number of steps are taken in the readout chain.
+The readout chain is made up of three levels of increasing complexity, which are commonly \cite{alexander2020qiskit} known as: \begin{enumerate} \item \emph{raw data} correspond to a discrete-time signal of the output pulse with frequency $\omega_{\rm r.o.}$. \item \emph{IQ-plane data} corresponds to removing the frequency component of the readout signal (see Eq. \ref{IQeq}) and obtaining the complex valued in-phase and quadrature component (IQ) data. \item \emph{discriminated data} which are obtained by applying a discrimination procedure to the IQ-plane data.
+From the discriminated data, we can obtain the so-called $b$-vector, cf. Eq. \ref{bi}. \end{enumerate} Only the output of the final step, i.e. the output of the discrimination procedure, is passed to QST routines.